 Every project should list the technologies used and even a small description.
 More importantly, you should link to the live version of those projects (that’s where your new front-end projects will shine) and to the GitHub repos containing the code of your projects.

 Finally, don’t forget to include your contact information, a link to your GitHub profile, and a list of other things that will make your portfolio unique (for example, open source contributions, articles you have written and anything else unique about you).

 Building an eye-catching portfolio is a really powerful hack, but don’t forget that you will ultimately have to pass technical and behavioral interviews in order to show that you can get the work done and get the job.

-At Microverse, we ask our students to dedicate hundreds of hours of our program to coding structures and algorithms and preparing for the interviews.
+At Microverse, we ask our students to dedicate hundreds of hours of our online coding program to coding structures and algorithms and preparing for the interviews.
 Make sure to prepare yourself for that next step, too.